kivy-garden/garden.mapview/README.md

 # Requirements

-It requires the `concurrent.futures`.
+It requires the `concurrent.futures` and `requests`.
 If you are on python 2.7, you can use `futures`:

 ```
-pip install futures
+pip install futures requests
 ```

 # Usage